Sorry, you need to enable JavaScript to visit this website.

 The actual situation in society and the increase of ‘hate speech’ are two main reasons for the projects promoting tolerance and intercultural dialogue among youth.
 Promotion of intercultural dialogue is in general under the jurisdiction of youth organisations.

 ‘Web eye’ (Spletno oko) allows Slovenian users of the Internet to anonymously report hate speech and the distribution of materials depicting the sexual abuse of children.
-The website was created in 2006 with the financial support of the Safer Internet Programme.
+The website was created with the financial support of the Safer Internet Programme.
 There is an established cooperation with the police.
 Spletno oko operates under the Safer Internet Centre, and is coordinated by the Faculty of Social Sciences, University of Ljubljana, in collaboration with partners ARNES, the Slovenian Association of Friends of Youth and the Youth Information and Counselling Centre of Slovenia (MISSS), It is financed by DG Connect (European Commission) and the Ministry of Education, Science and Sport.

 The Peace Institute – Institute for Contemporary Social and Political Studies (Mirovni inštitut – Inštitut za sodobne družbene in politične študije); the Faculty of Social Sciences, University of Ljubljana; the Ombudsman and the Multimedia Centre of RTV SLO were running the project ‘With Speech on Hate Speech’ (Z (od)govorom na sovražni govor).
 The aim of the project was to reduce the prevalence of hate speech in Slovenia, to empower vulnerable groups and to promote active citizenship.
 Within the framework of the project, the ‘Anti-Hate Speech Council’ (Svet za odziv na sovražni govor) was established.
 In the first year of its operation, it received around 50 initiatives (most of these associated with hate speech against refugees, migrants, the Islamic religion and the LGBT community).